jaco4873/cds-visual-analytics-2025/src/assignment_2/README.md

 - Training stops after `n_iter_no_change` consecutive epochs without improvement on the validation set
 - The actual number of epochs conducted is typically lower than the maximum (as shown in the Results Analysis section, the model stopped after 50 epochs due to early stopping)

-### Data Splitting

-It's worth noting how the data is split differently between the models:

-1. **Initial Split**: The CIFAR-10 dataset comes pre-divided into 50,000 training images and 10,000 test images.

-2. **Neural Network Classifier** (with early stopping enabled):
-   - Creates a three-way split of the data
-   - Training set: 45,000 images (90% of original training data)
-   - Validation set: 5,000 images (10% of original training data, controlled by validation_fraction parameter)
-   - Test set: 10,000 images (original test set)
-   - The validation set is created internally by scikit-learn's MLPClassifier and used to monitor performance for early stopping

-3. **Logistic Regression Classifier**:
-   - Uses a simple two-way split
-   - Training set: All 50,000 training images
-   - Test set: 10,000 images (original test set)
-   - No validation set is needed since there's no early stopping mechanism

 ## Output